LAGI 2022 Mannheim Partner

 The LAGI 2020 Mannheim design brief will be launched in March 2022.

-Beginning in March of 2022, the Land Art Generator Initiative (LAGI) and the German Federal Horticulture Show (BUGA 23) invite you to propose your design for the City of Mannheim—beautiful forms of renewable energy that will weave into the fabric of our lives in ways that improve human thriving.
+Beginning in March of 2022, the Land Art Generator Initiative (LAGI) and the German Federal Horticulture Show (BUGA 23) invite you to design a unique work of art that uses renewable energy technology to support sustainable human thriving, supplying clean megawatt-hours to the City of Mannheim.

 Shortlisted design entries will be featured in an exhibition at BUGA 23, the German Bundesgartenschau that will open in Mannheim in April of 2023 with expected attendance in the millions.
 And the top two designs will receive cash awards of $30,000 and $10,000 USD.